-The Calgary Learning Village Collaborative in Alberta has a Community Connections program18 that helps families connect and navigate community programs including sport and recreation.
+The City of Calgary Sport Hub in Alberta18 helps families connect and navigate community programs including sport and recreation.

-The Coeuréaction program19 in the Ahuntsic-Cartierville borough in Montreal links newcomer kids and families to existing sport and recreation resources by having school-community workers acting as liaison between the school, community, youth, and parents.
+The Coeuréaction program19 in the Ahuntsic-Cartierville borough in Montreal links New to Canada kids and families to existing sport and recreation resources by having school-community workers acting as liaison between the school, community, youth, and parents.